top of page

 The total number of lights matters less than their rhythm.
 Even spacing will be noticed more than high density.

 For garlands, one type is usually sufficient.
-Two types can work if each has space to remain legible.
-Three types tend to compete, asking the viewer to resolve distinctions that do not add meaning.
+Two types can work if each has enough space to remain legible.
+Using three or more types often creates competition, asking the viewer to resolve distinctions that do not add meaning to the whole.

 A Closing Thought